 SMEA 585 Climate Impacts on the Pacific Northwest (4) Mantua, Snover

 Knowledge of past/future patterns of climate to improve Pacific Northwest resource management.
 Topics include the predictability of natural/human-caused climate changes; past societal reactions to climate impacts on water, fish, forest, and coastal resources; how climate and public policies interact to affect ecosystems and society.
 Offered: jointly with ATM S 585/ENVIR 585/ESS 585; Sp.

-SMEA 591 Marine Science in the Coastal Zone (3) Klinger
+SMEA 591 Marine Science in the Coastal Zone (3) Ryan Kelly

 Presentation and analysis of the marine science of estuarine, coastal, and open ocean systems, including evaluation and interpretation of scientific information necessary for management.
 Lectures, discussions, and readings emphasize the relevance of natural processes to marine environmental management and decision-making.
-Offered: jointly with OCEAN 591; A.
+Offered: A.

 SMEA 600 Independent Study or Research (*-)

 SMEA 650 Marine and Environmental Affairs Capstone Project (1-9, max.
 9) Nives Dolsak

 Student teams develop, manage, and complete an applied project relevant to marine or environmental affairs, in collaboration with an outside stakeholder and in consultation with faculty adviser.
 Offered: AWSpS.